Slips happen! How to recover from making mistakes at work

 Feedback scores in the bottom half of our 10 Metrics of Employee Engagement

 While there are issues with both the quality of feedback that employees are receiving and the frequency at which they’re receiving it, both need to be adjusted to make feedback truly effective.
-Great feedback doesn’t do people much good if they only get it once a year at an annual performance review, and on the flip side, having a 15-minute feedback session daily won’t help employees if there’s no substance to them.
-In this guide we cover tactics, tips, and examples to help you finetune your feedback in timing and value, so stick around.
+Great feedback doesn’t do people much good if they only get it once a year at an annual performance review, and having a 15-minute feedback session daily won’t help employees if there’s no substance to them.
+This guide covers tactics, tips, and examples to help you finetune your feedback in timing and value, so stick around.

 Feedback Frequency holds the 7th lowest score of Officevibe’s 26 Sub-Metrics of Employe Engagement, and 21% of employees say they are unsatisfied with the frequency at which they meet their manager for a feedback session.

 By setting aside a time and place for feedback, employees and managers alike can feel prepared—dare we say even excited—about their exchanges.
-Use recurring 1-on-1 meetings for giving feedback, or set up dedicated feedback sessions at an interval that works for each team member.
+Use recurring one-on-one meetings for giving feedback, or set up dedicated feedback sessions at an interval that works for each team member.
+Try Officevibe as a single source of truth to plan, track, and follow-up on every one-on-one.

 Timing tip: check in first